CollinKa/gitlab-cms/_episodes/04-running.md

 - "Since artifacts are write-protected, the directory needs to be copied before running CMSSW"
 ---

-Being able to set up CMSSW and compiling code in GitLab, the next step is to run test jobs to confirm that the code yields the expected results.
+Being able to set up CMSSW and to compile code in GitLab, and knowing how to access CMS data, the next step is to run test jobs to confirm that the code yields the expected results.

 > ## Fair use
 > Please remember that the provided runners are shared among all users, so